My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 Save as PSD File

-Create a Brush (Edit - Define Brush) Name and Save.
-It'll be at the bottom of your brush list.
+Create a Brush (Edit - Define Brush), then name and save it.
+It'll show up at the bottom of your brush list.

-Now, with the Brush Tool, you can paint this anywhere on your photo, in any color, with a click of your mouse.
+Now, with the Brush Tool, you can paint this anywhere on your photo, in any color, with a mouse click.

 Protect Your Photos!